EXPERIMENTS FOR RESILIENT ENERGY & AGRICULTURE

 Funded by the Swedish Energy Agency, the project engages members of the public interested in the crucial problems of contemporary energy practices through creative, community-inspired experiments with alternative approaches to energy provision.
 This can include local farmers, growers and energy enthusiasts, but also anyone interested in collectively exploring what possible forms a regenerative energy practice might take.

-Through our ongoing Energy and Agriculture Open Labs, podcast series, and free to replicate small-scale prototypes, we hope to collectively experiment with and share a range of regenerative energy practices and principles able to generate new and challenging perspectives on energy provision aimed at supporting socioecological transformation.
+Through a number of events, energy and agriculture open labs, podcast series (coming soon!), and free to replicate small-scale regenerative prototypes, we hope to collectively experiment with and share a range of regenerative energy practices, concepts and principles able to generate new and challenging perspectives on energy provision aimed at supporting socioecological transformation.

-Anyone interested in engaging with issues of alternative energy and farming are welcome to visit our regular Energy + Agriculture Open Labs in Växjö, Sweden.
+Anyone interested in engaging with issues of alternative energy and farming are welcome to visit our regular energy + agriculture open labs in Växjö, Sweden.
 Running approximately once a month (normally on a Tuesday from 15:00-18:00), the open lab is a place for discussion, questions and hands-on tinkering and sharing of ideas around alternative approaches to energy and agriculture.
-Oftentimes we run planned workshops on particular themes, including workshops by invited speakers and workshop hosts.
 See the calendar for upcoming dates.

 Outside of the scheduled open labs we also very much welcome visits to our studio space for learning more about the project and exploring ideas on enery and agriculture together.
 If you want to plan a visit or have questions regarding a specific Open Lab, just contact us!